 When you purchase through links on this site we may earn a commission at no extra cost to you.
 This helps us provide free content for you to enjoy.

 Canadian clothing brand Frank and Oak's sustainable winter coats and jackets are made from partially recycled polyesters and free of animal-derived materials.
-A certified B Corp, Frank and Oak use plenty of natural and recycled fibres.
+A certified B Corp, Frank and Oak use plenty of natural and recycled fibers.

 Patagonia is one of the pioneers of sustainable fashion.
-Their winter parkas are Fair Trade Certified sewn using 100% recycled down and partial to 100% recycled fibres.
+Their winter parkas are Fair Trade Certified sewn using 100% recycled down and partial to 100% recycled fibers.
 I own an older version of their Jackson Glacier Down Parka, and it has been keeping me warm for the last few winters.